Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 I mean, you have two coded performances here.

-The Beyonce thing was probably easier to recognize.
+The Beyoncé thing was probably easier to recognize.

-I mean, the black berets, the Panthers and Beyonce out there.
+I mean, the Black Berets, the Panthers, and Beyonce out there.

 Well, normally you can't hear the lyrics of those things.

-So I thought obviously somebody screwed up.
+So obviously somebody screwed up.

 Trump leads big.

-Rubio in second, Bush and Christie in deep trouble.
+Bush and Christie in deep trouble.

-Never mind the numbers, they're buried here, but but pretty much that's how the CNN poll lines up.
+But pretty much that's how the CNN poll lines up.

-Rubio, 17%, Cruz, 14%.
+Cruz, 14%.

 Kasich, 10%.

-Jeb Bush at 7.
+Jeb Bush at 7%.

 Where is Christie?

-I don't see the name.
+I don't see the name Christie in there.

-What says here he's in deep trouble?
+It says here he's in deep trouble.

 4%.